MLHale/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 ???
 Now, remember that Software security engineering activities exist within three interacting contexts.

-We looked at the problem context using requirements engineering activities and techniques.
-Then we developed assurance claims, and then argued them using **assurance cases** as part of the trustworthiness context.
+We developed assurance claims, and then argued them using **assurance cases** as part of the trustworthiness context.
 Now we will see how the solution context transforms the security requirements derived using misuse cases into the system's design requirements.

 ---
 class: middle